Addressing VA Benefits and Army Myths

 Myth 1: I’m Suing the Army If I File an Asbestos Claim

 During their time served, many service members were exposed to asbestos in military barracks which led to a mesothelioma diagnosis.
-Therefore, when a veteran is diagnosed with mesothelioma, they may be eligible to file a disability or financial claim.
+Therefore, when a veteran gets a mesothelioma diagnosis, they may be eligible to file a disability or financial claim.

 Army veterans with mesothelioma would not file a claim against the Army and instead would file against the company that manufactured the barracks.
 This occurs because private companies were responsible for producing and selling asbestos-containing materials to military branches.